SFS2X Docs / DevelopmentBasics / join-and-create-rooms

 Creating Rooms dynamically

 Rooms can be created from code at any time (after the login) on both client and server-side.
-This is a quick example in ActionScript 3 (for simplicity the required listeners are added just before creating the Room, but this should be made during the application initialization):
+This is a quick example with the usual approach: add the listeners during the SmartFox class setup and send the appropriate request (CreateRoomRequest in this case).

 - Lack of User Permission: depending on your configuration of the Privilege Manager a User with a certain permission profile might not be allowed to create new Rooms in the system.